techleadcoaching/coaching/tech-leads/intro.md

-# Being a Tech Lead
+# Chapter One: Being a Tech Lead

-> Leadership is influence - nothing more, nothing less. - John C. Maxwell
+This chapter spends some time to explore the role of the tech lead and why coaching may help you grow your impact as a tech lead.

 ## What is a Tech Lead?